 Dog bites are highly susceptible to infection.
-If you've been bitten by a dog, get immediate medical attention to determine whether or not you may have been exposed to tetanus as a result.
-Then, contact a Long Island personal injury attorney at The Odierno Law Firm, P.C. for the legal representation you need.
+If you’ve been bitten by a dog, get immediate medical attention to determine whether or not you may have been exposed to tetanus as a result.
+Then, contact a Long Island dog bite attorneys at The Odierno Law Firm, P.C. for the legal representation you need.

-- Millions of dollars recovered in compensation for clients
+- Millions of dollars were recovered in compensation for clients

 - If we don’t recover compensation, you don’t pay us a penny